Tue, May 24th —

 The special fireworks display including a special tribute to all of our hardworking heroes will immediately follow the Lasershow every night September 3-5!

-Catch the Lasershow Spectacular in Mountainvision® presented by Humana!
+Catch the Lasershow Spectacular in Mountainvision®!
 This not-to-be missed Atlanta tradition promises to wow your family with state-of the-art digital graphics and awe-inspiring effects.
 Experience multi-dimensional magic on one of the world's largest outdoor screens - Stone Mountain.

 Take a hike with the wildest bears on Earth!
 Join YOGI BEAR and BOO BOO as they grab lunch one picnic basket at a time in this 12-minute, action packed 4-D Adventure starring Dan Aykroyd and Justin Timberlake.
 Fun for the whole family!